2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 ### 3.1.Airbnb Price Analysis: Barcelona vs. Madrid

-As mentioned at the beginning, the purpose of this project is to analyze and compare Airbnb prices in the cities of Barcelona and Madrid for short-term rentals.
+As mentioned at the beginning, the purpose of this project is to analyse and compare Airbnb prices in the cities of Barcelona and Madrid for short-term rentals.

 ##### ANALYSIS